echoedinvoker/vue/8-comp-communicate/104-provdie-inject-for-func/memo.md

 - The logic becomes very simple:
   - Where to save data to 'provide' 'methods' function(handler).
   - Inject functions to where events occur.

+- But still need parent(ancestor)/child relation to do it.